Precoding and Scheduling for AoI Minimization in MIMO Broadcast Channels: Achievable Schemes for Theorem

-We note that all updating schemes described for the $(2,M,B,B)$ systems can still be applied when $N\geq B$.
+For $(2,M,N,B)$ systems with $N\geq B$, we note that all updating schemes described for the $(2,M,B,B)$ systems in Sections~\ref{sec:achievale-thm2-case1} and \ref{sec:achievale-thm2-case2} are still applicable.
 This is equivalent to virtually removing $N-B$ antennas at each receiver, and the corresponding AoI evolution remains the same.
-Therefore, those updating schemes achieve the corresponding optimal summed average AoI specified in Theorem~\ref{result2} for $(2,M,N,B)$ systems with $N\geq B$.
+Therefore, those updating schemes achieve the corresponding optimal summed average AoI specified in Theorem~\ref{result2_new} (i)-(ii).